-- 1. Calculations and a statement stamped and signed by a registered civil engineer shall certify that the proposed alternative surface and its substrate meet the criteria for an all weather driving surface as specified by the product manufacturer.
-The engineer shall also certify that the alternative surface is capable of withstanding the weight requirements as specified in this guideline, Section C.01.3 (3.)
-"FIRE APPARATUS ACCESS ROADS AND FIRE LANES, under all weather conditions. - 2.
+- 1. Calculations and a statement stamped and signed by a Registered Professional Engineer (RPE) shall certify that the proposed alternative surface and its substrate meet the criteria for an all-weather driving surface as specified by the product manufacturer.
+The engineer shall also certify that the alternative surface can withstand the weight requirements under all weather conditions as specified in this guideline, Section C.01.3 (3). - 2.
 The manufacturer's specification for the product must indicate that the product is approved for the application or consistent with the manufacturer's recommendations.
 Manufacturer's specifications, including details for the required substrate must be included with the plan. - 3.
-Alternative surface fire access roads may not exceed one hundred and fifty feet (150 feet) in length, from beginning to end, unless approved by the Fire Code official.
-The road shall conform to the width requirements described in this guideline, Section C.01.3 (2.)
-"FIRE APPARATUS ACCESS ROADS AND FIRE LANES. - 4.
+Alternative surface fire access roads may not exceed one hundred and fifty feet (150 feet) in length, from beginning to end, unless approved by the Fire Code Official.
+The road shall conform to the width requirements described in this guideline, Section C.01.3 (2). - 4.
 Alternative surfaces shall only be installed on slopes of one degree (1.75% grade) or less unless specified for steeper grade by the manufacturer and approved by the Fire Code Official. - 5.
-A minimum four inch wide concrete strip shall delineate the alternative surface on both sides of the lane.
-Alternatives to concrete must be approved by the Fire Chief.
+A minimum of four-inch-wide concrete strip shall delineate the alternative surface on both sides of the lane.
+Alternatives to concrete must be approved by the Fire Code Official.
 Strip delineations shall be indicated on the plans. - 6.
 The following sentence shall be placed on the plan: "Final approval is subject to actual field acceptance testing utilizing fire department apparatus." - 7.
-A clause requiring permanence, maintenance and upkeep of the alternative surface shall be included in the properties CC&Rs, deed and/or similar documents.
+A clause requiring permanence, maintenance, and upkeep of the alternative surface shall be included in the property's CC&R, deed, and/or similar document.
 The document shall be submitted with the plans.